 This EAP includes a number of community outreach activities designed to support establishment of temporary sources of safe drinking water until long-term solutions to provide safe drinking water within the Management Zone are implemented.
 These activities support both general community outreach efforts to the Management Zone and targeted outreach to residents that reside in areas within the Management Zone with groundwater that likely exceeds the nitrate water quality objective.
+At minimum, to support the Community Outreach Program elements below, the Management Zone will prepare all materials, or have the ability to converse, in a language or languages appropriate for the Management Zone area (as determined through community outreach activities).
 Key elements of the outreach program are described in the following sections.